npgrosser/autowired/README.md

 # autowired

-_autowired_ is a lightweight dependency injection library for Python, which utilizes type hints to resolve dependencies.
-It promotes a simple context-based singleton pattern to manage dependencies between components and provides some tools to make the implementation of this pattern more convenient.
+_autowired_ is a Python library that simplifies dependency injection by leveraging type hints.
+It encourages a context-based singleton pattern for managing dependencies between components and provides tools to streamline this pattern's implementation.

 ## Installation